apmp-dxfg/apmp-dxfg.github.io/_posts/2022-10-21-DXFG-end-of-year-webinar.md

 * Mr. Ronald Tse, ISO SMART Steering Group, Technical Solutions, _"Digitalization of standards through SMART: an introduction to the IEC/ISO SMART program"_

 * Dr. Kazuaki Yamazawa, NMIJ (Japan), _"Activities related to DX in metrology at NMIJ"_

+   **Abstract**

+    NMIJ has launched an internal task force for considering our actions related to DX.
+    The scope of this task force includes both the improvement of our existing process related to calibration and the planning of future projects where DX can contribute to the field of metrology.
+    This talk will give a brief introduction of such activities, including our progress on our preparation aiming to issue digital calibration certificates.

 #### Speaker details